gnolang/blog/posts/2024-05-21_the-gnome/README.md

 While the depiction of gnomes are varied, their general character was described by Paracelsus:

-_“the Pygmies (gnomes) are mountain people who keep pledges, are honest, hard working, loyal to man, and “have money, because they themselves coin it” - Paracelsus_
+_“the Pygmies (gnomes) are mountain people who keep pledges, are honest, hard working, loyal to man, and have money, because they themselves coin it”_

 (perhaps Paracelsus would have preferred to be identified as a gnome, since he was also an alchemist).